keu/docs/astro/cli-reference/astrocloud-deploy.md

 $ astrocloud deploy asteroidic-vacuum-4865
 # Deploy directly to a specific Deployment
 $ astrocloud deploy asteroidic-vacuum-4865 --save
-# Running `astrocloud deploy` will now automatically select this Deployment for your Astronomer project
+# Running `astrocloud deploy` will now automatically select this Deployment for your Astro project
 ```

 ## Related Commands